Will Contact Paper Stick to Wood or Particle Board?

 Bonus Tip #3

 A good alternative to wood or particleboard is a medium-density fiberboard (MDF).
 It is a versatile building material that is still a wood product but features a smooth surface.
-It is great for shelving and other projects and can be more easily covered with contact paper without the extra prep work.
+It is great for shelving and other DIY projects and can be more easily covered with contact paper without the extra prep work.

 Does Contact Paper Remove Easily?